matthewwachter/td-sourcerer/README.md

 - Scale
 - Rotation

-Additionally, one might need to deal with some playback logic like:
+As well, one might need to deal with some playback logic like:

-- How long should a source play/loop or when is it finished?
+- How long should a source play or loop?
 - What should be played next?
 - What type of transition is needed?
 - How long is the transition?
 - Do a script need to be run?

-If there are a great number of sources in a scene that require these effects or logic, things can quickly become quite taxing on the system.
+If there are a great number of sources in a scene that require effects or logic, things can quickly become quite taxing on the system.
 Often times, the programmer will find themselves in a position where they've run out of the physical resources needed to achieve their desired framerate.

 Sourcerer aims to consolidate all of the above mentioned into a list of "sources" (presets) that can be created and recalled via 2 interfaces: the UI buttons, and the promoted extension methods.